Initializing your Repo client

 CTS releases follow this schedule.

-Important Dates during month of the release
+Important dates during the release

-CTS development branches have been set up so that changes submitted to each
+CTS development branches have been set up so that changes submitted to each branch automatically merge to higher branches.